4. Penalties¶

 The visiting team is wearing white uniforms.

-Both teams have legally fielded three Blockers, a Pivot, and an Active Jammer, unless otherwise noted.
+Both teams have legally fielded three Blockers, a Pivot, and a Jammer, unless otherwise noted.

 The Jam begins and the Pack is defined.